 - The use of first person pronouns (I, me and my) in interviews and speeches.

 - The size of their signature.

-So how does narcissism show up in the business world?
+So how does narcissism show up in the business world or the office?
 And how can you spot a narcissist?

 As you have learned above, ‘narcissism’ doesn’t simply mean vanity.
 Just because someone posts endless social media shots of their perfect life, doesn’t mean they have Narcissistic Personality Disorder.
 Yes that behaviour may be considered narcissistic, but without at least five of the qualifying traits, it doesn’t mean someone is a narcissist.

 To help you spot (and protect) yourself from a narcissist at work or in business, we’ve identified some common, giveaway tactics they use.
 But first we need to explain a common need every narcissist has that influences and helps to explain their behaviour.
 And that is something called ‘narcissist supply’.